If you're planning to scale your business in the cloud, there's a good chance you've asked yourself this question:

 Azure is a vast universe.
 Some devs specialize in app services and APIs, while others focus on DevOps, databases, or enterprise integrations.

 Be clear about what your project needs.
 Want to automate deployment pipelines?
 You need someone with deep Azure DevOps experience.
-Need secure, scalable APIs?
-Look for someone skilled in Azure App Service and Azure API Management.

 Before hiring Azure developers, know what you can realistically afford.